tonanth/personal-site/posts/nextjs-sass.md

 Sass does have some downsides, however, such as need to compile because browsers can't read `.scss` or `.sass`.
 Because compilation is necessary, the resulting CSS file might be less readable than if written by hand.
 This makes debugging the CSS potentially more difficult.

-## Installation
+# Installation

 NextJS supports importing Sass (both `.scss` and `.sass` extensions) and through CSS Modules using `.module.scss` and `.module.sass` extensions.
-NextJS makes the compilation seamless ; compilation is done automatically.
-All that's needed to use Sass is to run:
+NextJS makes the compilation seamless ; compilation is done automatically when Fast Refresh is running.
+All that's needed to use Sass is to install it using NPM:

 ```
 npm install --save-dev sass